-And then it hit me: I could save up vegetable scraps for a few days, and then cook them to make perfectly fine vegetable broth!
+And then it hit me: I could save up vegetable scraps for a few days, and then cook them to get perfectly fine homemade veggie broth!

 So this is what I’ve been doing:

 All-natural ingredients, low- to no-sodium, no preservatives, versatile, and no extra stuff to buy – what’s not to love about this broth?!
-Naturally, I’ve been on a roll using it in lots of recipes, from my Barley-Lentil Soup for the Soul to Vegan Minestrone with a Twist, as well as using it instead of water or oil when sauteeing vegetables.
+Naturally, I’ve been on a roll using it in lots of recipes, from my Instant Pot vegan minestrone soup to the crowd-favorite vegan mushroom barley soup.
+Plus, I can use it instead of water or oil when sauteeing vegetables.

 Use it instead of water in recipes, or in 2:1 proportion of broth to water.